DioxusLabs/components/complaints.md

 This is also an issue with keybind navigation - we can give components ids to internally track them through a parent context, but how do we know which order they are in for navigation?

+At a minimum, I need the ordering index.
+This could be a special prop similar to `children`.

 ### Need Portals
 Components should behave as if they are still a child of the parent of the "portaled" item.
 Same scope basically - context is still consumable as if it was a child.